MauricioPinguim/comics2video/README.md

 - Video generation: [ffmpeg-static](ffmpeg-static)

 ### Next steps
-- Simplified text-based UI to set User Parameters (for non-developers users)
+- Change result from printed logs to events
 - Make it available as a module at [npmjs.com](https://www.npmjs.com)

 ### Contact